 Contact: Olaf Chitil

-The Delta debugging is a method for determining parts of a program (or program input) that are most relevant for a given observed bug.
+Delta debugging is a method for determining parts of a program (or program input) that are most relevant for a given observed bug.
 So it is a method that helps localising the cause of a bug.
 Delta debugging systematically checks variants of a program (or program input) for the presence of the bug.
-Delta debugging has been mostly used to localise in a program the cause of a runtime error; my former PhD student Jo Sharrad applied delta-debugging to localise the cause of a type error in a Haskell (or OCaml) program.
+Delta debugging has been mostly used to localise in a program the cause of a runtime error; my former PhD student Jo Sharrad applied delta debugging to localise the cause of a type error in a Haskell (or OCaml) program.
 The system programming language Rust has a rich type system to eliminate many classes of memory-safety and thread-safety bugs at compile-time.
 Hence its constraint-based type system is complex and actually still evolving.
 Compiler error messages can be difficult to understand.
-The hypothesis of this research project is that delta-debugging can help the Rust programmer to understand why the compiler rejects a specific program.
+The hypothesis of this research project is that delta debugging can help the Rust programmer to understand why the compiler rejects a specific program.

 Contact: Stefan Marr

-A growing number of internet companies develops applications that are millions of lines of code large.
+A growing number of companies develop applications that have millions of lines of code.
 Many are too large to be compiled and optimized with traditional techniques.
-Their size itself and their rate of change of multiple times per hour bring whole new classes of problems when it comes to efficiently execute such applications.
-Thus, research is needed to better understand how such applications work, how we could optimize their execution with interpreters or compilers, and how to do create benchmarks that can be freely shared with other researchers.
+Their size itself and being updated multiple times per hour brings whole new classes of problems for efficiently executing such applications.Novel research is needed to better understand how such applications behave, how we can optimize their execution with interpreters and compilers, and how we can create benchmarks that can be freely shared with other researchers, possibly using AI and Large Language Models to generate representative code.

 Contact: Stefan Marr